 Who qualifies as full-time self-employed?

-- During a work week, you dedicate more than 20 but less than 30 hours per week to freelancing, generating an income of more than half the monthly reference amount for social insurance (i.e. in 2021 this was €1,557.50 for the new federal states & €1,645 for the old federal states).
+- You work between 20 and 30 hours per week on your self-employment and earn more than half of the monthly reference amount for social insurance (for example: €1,557.50 in the new federal states and €1,645 in the old federal states in 2021).

 Want to start a Freiberufler business?